On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Introduction

-For $\PSL_2(8)$, we are able to eliminate possible maximal subgroups of that type for $E_7(2)$ (already done in \cite{bbr2015}, but our proofs here are independent of their paper), and $q=4$, (which is new, see Proposition \ref{prop:psl28q=4} for the case of $\PSL_2(8)$ and $q=2,4$).
+For $p=2$, the only entry in Table \ref{t:e7stillleft} is $\PSL_2(8)$, and for this subgroup we are able to eliminate it for $E_7(2)$ (already done in \cite{bbr2015}, but our proofs here are independent of their paper), and for $E_7(4)$ (which is new).
+See Proposition \ref{prop:psl28q=4} for the case of $\PSL_2(8)$ and $q=2,4$.

 \begin{prop} The maximal subgroups of $E_7(4)$ are known, and appear in Tables \ref{t:themaximals} and \ref{t:othermaximals}. \end{prop}